IPTV: The Modern Way to Stream Your Favorite Shows

 A centralized architecture is generally suitable for a network that provides relatively few implementations of VOD services, has an adequate edge and core bandwidth, and an efficient content delivery network (CDN).

 The dispersed architecture is as scalable as the centralized model.
-Still, it has the inherent advantages of utilizing the bandwidth and system management features that are essential to managing a more extensive server network.
+Still, it has the inherent advantages of utilizing the bandwidth and system management features essential to managing a more extensive server network.

 Operators who plan to implement a relatively large system should, therefore, consider applying a distributed architecture model from the start.